2019 Moon Viewing Haiku Contest

 Judged on Saturday by Tanya McDonald and Michael Dylan Welch

 In 2019, for the first time, the Seattle Japanese Garden’s annual moon viewing festival took place over two nights instead of one—on Friday, September 13, and Saturday, September 14, 2019.
 We received 80 entries the first night, and 96 the second night, for a total of 176 entries.
 The moon itself, our honoured guest, seemed content to stay hidden behind clouds.
 The following are our selections for both nights.
-On the Saturday evening, many participants wrote about a heron that perched on stones at the pond’s edge for an hour or more, sometime preening.
+On the Saturday evening, many participants wrote about a heron that perched on stones at the pond’s edge for an hour or more, sometimes preening.
 We selected poems for their clarity, freshness, sometimes humor, and for evocatively portraying the moon, even if we couldn’t see it.
 First prize both nights was a garden membership and T-shirt.
 Second prize was a T-shirt and garden postcards, and third prize was postcards.
 Our congratulations to each of the winners, and to everyone who tried their hand at writing haiku, and our gratitude to the Seattle Japanese Garden for its ongoing support of haiku through these annual contests.

 Friday, September 13, 2019